Shanghai University of Sport

-Shanghai University of Sport (上海体育学院; Shànghǎi tǐyù xuéyuàn) is a public university in Yangpu District, Shanghai, China.
-Founded in 1952, it is the first university of its kind in the People's Republic of China.
-It is a Chinese state Double First Class University, included in the Double First Class University Plan identified by the Ministry of Education.
+The Shanghai University of Sport (SUS) is a municipal public university in Yangpu, Shanghai, China.
+It is affiliated with the City of Shanghai.
+The university is part of the Double First-Class Construction.

-Shanghai University of Sport consistently ranks the best in China among universities specialized on sport in the recognized Best Chinese Universities Ranking.
-As of 2022, Shanghai University of Sport ranks #1 in Asia and #43 in the world according to "Global Ranking of Sport Science Schools and Departments 2022" released by Shanghai Ranking.
+The school was founded in 1952.

 History

 SUS was established in November 1952 by the merger of departments of Physical Education from East China Normal University, Nanjing University and Ginling College.
 Wu Yunrui, the first president of SUS, devoted himself to the advanced values and notions of physical education.

 SUS was formerly under the direct governance of the General Administration of Sport of China and began to be jointly constructed and managed in 2001 by the General Administration of Sport of China and Shanghai Municipal Government.

+Rankings and reputation

+Shanghai University of Sport consistently ranks the best in China among universities specialized in sport in the recognized Best Chinese Universities Ranking.

+As of 2024, Shanghai University of Sport ranks #1 in Asia and #29 in the world according to "Global Ranking of Sport Science Schools and Departments" released by Shanghai Ranking.